Special Health Care Needs

 System Navigation Training for Families

 System Navigation Training For Families are provided at locations across the state to help individuals and families learn how to navigate the systems of care.
 This is a free one-day training offered to all families who have a loved one with a special health care need.
 Trainings are limited to a maximum of 25 participants and are conducted by individuals who also have children with special needs.
-Topics covered during these trainings include Insurance, medical services, self-care, communicating with providers, Shared Plans of Care, transition, education, waivers, resources, etc. If you would like to participate in a training or request one be conducted in your area, please call 785-296-1312.
+Topics covered during these trainings include Insurance, medical services, self-care, communicating with providers, Shared Plans of Care, transition, education, waivers, and resources.
+If you would like to participate in a training or request one be conducted in your area, call 785-296-1312.